Who is a Nominated Support Person?

 A person who is the subject of a proceeding may be accompanied at the hearing by a member of their support network (e.g. a NSP, family member, carer or other support person).
 With the Tribunal’s permission, more than one person may provide support during the hearing.

-The Tribunal will appoint a lawyer for a person at no cost, in the following instances:
+If a person does not already have a lawyer, the Tribunal will appoint a lawyer for a person at no cost, in the following instances:

 - if the person is a minor